akarande777/d-forest/README.md

     }
 }]

-// "node" can be any object on tree const res1 = df(data).findNode(node => node.name === 'Deckow-Crist');
+// "node" can be any object on the tree const res1 = df(data).findNode(node => node.name === 'Deckow-Crist');
 console.log(res1);
 // {